 Start by putting all of the ingredients in a slow cooker and stir.

-Note: I prefer using bouillon cubes/powder as it’s more economical than buying boxes of broth, but you can use boxed chicken or vegetable broth if you’d like.
-If you are using broth, you can skip the bouillon.
+Note: I like using bouillon cubes or powder because it’s more economical than buying boxed broth.
+But if you prefer, you can use boxed chicken or vegetable broth instead — just skip the bouillon in that case.

 Cover and cook on LOW or until beans are tender.